CreatorOS/Create-a-prize-pool-on-PoolTogether-using-builder-UI/LEARN.md

 ## Creating prize pool using Builder UI

 This builder allows us to create a Prize Pool with a multiple winners prize strategy.
-This strategy allows prize awarding periodicallyt to multiple randomly selected winners.
+This strategy allows prize awarding periodically to multiple randomly selected winners.

 The first option is to select a Deposit Token and a yield source.

 ![](/learn_src/learn_assets/4.png)

 We will select $DAI as the token and Compound as the yield source.
 What this means is we will allow users to deposit DAI token in the prize pool.

 In turn our pool will submit those DAI tokens to Compound to generate interest which will be awarded to the winners/winner based on the prize strategy.

 ![](/learn_src/learn_assets/5.png)